 - With so many mobile users, mobile experience is more important than ever.
 Over 50% of users report that they are less likely to engage with a company again after a poor mobile experience, and users who have had a poor mobile experience are over 60% less likely to purchase from that brand in the future.

-- But a positive experience can work in your favor.
-Nearly 80% of users report that they are more likely to revisit and/or share a mobile site if it is easy to use.
+- That said, a positive experience can work in your favor.
+74% of mobile users will return to a website if it is mobile-friendly, and users are 67% more likely to make a purchase if the website is mobile-friendly.

-Nearly its own world, social media can have an impact on your overall SEO efforts, and can increase brand awareness and recognition, audience engagement, and further define your brand.
+Nearly its own world, social media can have an impact on your overall SEO efforts, and can increase brand awareness, recognition, and audience engagement.

 - SEO drives over 1000% more traffic than organic social media.

 - But social media still serves a purpose.
-Since 2017, the number of social media users worldwide has grown from nearly 2.9 billion to 3.6 billion in 2020 (over a 25% increase!), and is projected to grow to 3.78 billion by the end of 2021.
+Since 2020, the number of social media users worldwide has grown from 3.6 billion to 4.9 billion.
+That’s over 62% of the population.

 - 81% of Instagram users report using the platform to research products and businesses.